MattDavies-code/MattDavies-code/README.md

 ## 👤 About Me

 I am a student at The University of Edinburgh currently studying BSc (Hons) Computer Science.
 My main interests are Software Development, Computer Networks and Cloud Engineering.
-Check out how to get in touch, my skills, and some of my favourite projects below..
+Check out how to get in touch, my skills, and some of my favourite projects below.

 Check out my [CV](https://github.com/MattDavies-code/CV) to learn more about what I can add to the team.